ralflorent/namefully-docs/versioned_docs/version-1.1.0/syntax.md

 The string content is assessed in that specific order (name standards), based on the count of available elements.
-It is expected that the raw string content will provide information between two and five name parts.
+It is expected that the raw string content will provide information between two to five name parts.
 Also, the order of appearance set in the configuration influences how the parsing is carried out.

 **If ordered by `firstname`, you should provide a string name such that:**